AICP’s 23rd Annual Conference

 Providing learning opportunities is one of our Association’s keystones and is embedded within our Mission Statement.
 Recognition of those of our members who participate and guide their continuing education to become more informed and more equipped to face the challenges within our community is natural to us.

-This year we held a special breakfast on Wednesday, hosted by the Education Committee, to honor those members who received their ACP and/or CCP designations, and those who received CE credits.
+This year members who received their ACP and/or CCP designations, and those who received CE credits, were honored at Tuesday morning’s breakfast.

 Click here to see the ACP, CCP and CE requirements.